Q3Rally-Team/q3rally/engine/README.md

 1. Install Windows Subsystem for Linux.
 2. Install a Linux distribution from the Windows store (e.g., Ubuntu).
 3. Open the start menu entry for the distribution (e.g., Ubuntu).
-4. Install Git, Make, and MinGW-w64 packages, for Ubuntu run: `sudo apt install git make mingw-w64`
+4. Install Git, Make, GCC, and MinGW-w64 packages, for Ubuntu run: `sudo apt install git make gcc mingw-w64`
 5. Get the Q3Rally source code with `git clone https://github.com/Q3Rally-Team/q3rally.git`
-6. Change to the engine directory using "cd q3rally/engine"
+6. Change to the engine directory using `cd q3rally/engine`
 7. Run `make PLATFORM=mingw32`

 It's possible to compile for Linux under WSL using `make` or `./make-linux-portable.sh`.
 Compiling for macOS using osxcross is not supported under WSL as of writting.